 - The husbands whose wives don’t understand them.
 The problem with these men is that their wives usually understand them a bit TOO well and are jealous or insecure with good reason.
 You would be too, if your husband was tweeting strangers on the internet to complain about you instead of speaking to you directly.
 They will often be arranging to meet women behind their wife’s back as well.
 These are not signs he wants to be just “friends”.

 - Avoid the creep at all costs.
-He’s the one who’ll be pestering women for pictures, agreeing with everything those women say and creeping upto them at every opportunity.
+He’s the one who’ll be pestering women, agreeing with everything those women say and creeping upto them at every opportunity.
 I saw a woman on twitter complaining about people who had a problem with her curves, then the same day, calling another woman fat and ugly, going on to post unflattering pictures of her.
 There was a creep agreeing with and hanging on her every word.
 He went from telling her to “Fuck those people, curves are beautiful” to encouraging her and laughing at the appalling bullying of this poor woman.
 Stay away from that guy.
-In fact, stay away from that girl too, unless you endeavour to be a knobhead.
+In fact, stay away from that girl too.
+If he professes to have principles, but looks the other way or encourages someone who goes against them just because he fancies her, then he’s not worth knowing.

 - The persistent ‘LOL’er.
 “I’m having breakfast, LOL.”
 “Just got home drenched LMAO.”
 WHAT THE FUCK IS SO FUCKING FUNNY, YOU CHARMLESS CRETIN?
 Let’s just say, the ‘LOL’er is unlikely to win you over with his sparkling wit.